alshival/gpt-discord-bot/README.md

+    * TO DO: Change from `!chatGPTturbo` to `!GPT3`.
+    * TO DO: Fix `!label_last` command.
+This allows us to quickly label prompts that the keras layer may have misclassified and store them in a database.
+This data will then be used to train the keras layer when the bot boots up again.

 # GPT-Discord-Bot Starter Code

 Welcome to the Discord Bot Starter Code brought to you by [Alshival's Data Service](https://alshival.com).
 This code utilizes [OpenAI](https://openai.com/) to provide a simple, yet expandable bot framework, allowing you to get started swiftly.
 Currently, we've implemented two models: